 Albany is blessed with dramatic coastline, thanks to its position on a stunning natural harbour on the southernmost tip of Western Australia.
 The landscape provides Albany with a combination of calm swimming beaches and coastline, and powerful ocean pounding the cliff faces.
 Our must-do recommendations are The Gap, Natural Bridge and Blowholes in Torndirrup National Park for sightseeing and photos (wear walking shoes and stick to the pathways), and Middleton Beach or Emu Point for long days swimming and picnicking.
 Enjoy whale watching, humpbacks and southern right whales, from July to October and displays of wildflowers in winter and spring.
 Beautiful walks and lookouts dotted along the coast include: Two Peoples Bay, Little Beach and Waterfall Beach.
 For those who like to see natural beauty below the surface, dive in King George Sound – home to the spectacular dive wreck, the former HMAS Perth.

 Albany’s heritage and unique location has bred great creativity, and there’s plenty to experience on a Day out in Albany.
 The Vancouver Arts Centre is worth exploring for visual arts lovers, check out what shows are on at the Albany Entertainment Centre, and on Saturday start your day at the Farmers Market, or Sunday at the Boatshed Markets.
-Locals tip: try dinner or a cocktail at the Parisian-inspired Liberte, and make sure you have a Wilsons Brewery beer while you’re in town.
+Locals tip: visit Bred Co, a tiny family-owned bakery redefining bakery goods, for dinner or a cocktail try the Parisian-inspired Liberte, and make sure you have a Wilsons Brewery beer while you’re in town.
 If spirits are more your style, go for a tour and tasting at the Great Southern Distilling Company.
 Visitors to the region are spoilt for choice when it comes to wineries too across the Great Southern.

 Connect with us via our email newsletter or social media to receive updates, news and special offers about our properties and destinations.